-TicHear a clever way of bypassing Apple’s H1 chip for hands-free Siri access just say, “Hey Tico.”
+TicHear is a clever way of bypassing Apple’s H1 chip.
+For hands-free Siri access just say, “Hey Tico.”
 From there, you can inquire about the weather, nearby shopping centers, set timers, and more.
-Using “Hey Tico” was just as fast as “Hey Google” on my Samsung Galaxy S10e.
+Using “Hey Tico” is just as fast as “Hey Google” on my Samsung Galaxy S10e.
 The only difference is the former amplifies Google Assistant’s voice more than the latter, which is a strange but innocuous discrepancy.

 TicMotion is a unique way to answer or reject calls by way of head motion.
 To pick up an incoming call, nod twice and to reject one, shake your head twice.
-It’s intuitive, yet I often forgot this functionality was available in the moment, and ended up just double-tapping or long-pressing either earbud to answer or refuse a call.
+It’s intuitive, yet I often forget this functionality is available in the moment and end up just double-tapping or long-pressing either earbud to answer or refuse a call.

-aptX and AAC high-quality Bluetooth codecs are both supported, benefiting both Android and iPhone users.
+You get aptX and AAC high-quality Bluetooth codec support from the TicPods 2 Pro which benefits Android and iPhone users.
 The improved sound quality is null, however, because of the nonexistent seal, but you still get to enjoy minimal latency when watching video.
 That said, when I look closely, I notice a bit of audio-visual lag (~0.5 seconds) when watching from my Galaxy S10e.

 Our objective testing yielded 3 hours, 39 minutes of playback from the TicPods 2 Pro before the battery cells were drained.
-The USB-C case supports quick charging: five minutes in the case supplies one hour of playtime.
+The USB-C case supports quick charging: five minutes in the case supplies 60 minutes of playtime.
 Generally speaking, the case provides an extra four charge cycles, so it’s unlikely you’ll ever be without a charge.

 Lows, mids, and highs